 How Much a Brand Marketer Should Invest in Video Production

-Budgeting for Video Production
+Budgeting for Film Production

 Quality of Equipment and Crew

-Length of the Video
+Length of the Film

 Location and Logistics